By Alex Ross

 The immediate focus of the boy is on Einstein’s famous formula for special relativity, E = mc2.
 It was only during the early 1930s that new scientific research began to find evidence that ultimately proved the theory that Einstein first posited in 1905.
 Noguchi had written to Buckminster Fuller from Mexico about using the formula and received a fifty-word telegram in response where Fuller explained its meaning and importance.
 Given both men’s enthusiasm for the humanitarian uses of scientific innovation, Noguchi’s inclusion of Einstein’s equation in such an optimistic scene within the composition of History Mexico has a certain tragic poignancy.
 Neither Noguchi nor Fuller could have known that within ten years this same research into the fundamental properties of matter would enable humankind to harness the awesome potential of the atom to create a weapon of mass destruction and death.

 In an interview Noguchi gave in 1978 for an unrealized documentary by Bruce Bassett, the sculptor acknowledged that his view of the world as expressed in History Mexico, including the mural’s “optimistic” last scenes, had been colored by his youthful enthusiasm as well as his perspective as an American.
 Rather than endorsing leftist politics, however, Noguchi maintained that his objective in creating the mural was to provide a view of “history as seen from Mexico in 1935–36.”47 This distinction concerning the larger meaning of the mural is also evidenced in the way that the title of this work evolved during Noguchi’s lifetime.
-The original title, History as Seen from Mexico in 1936, changed several times, and by the publication of his autobiography in 1968, the title had been distilled into the one by which the mural is known today: History Mexico.
+The original title, History as Seen from Mexico in 1936, changed several times, and by the time of the publication of his autobiography in 1968, the title had been distilled into the one by which the mural is known today: History Mexico.
 As he explained in his autobiography, the subject of the mural “was history as I saw it at that time, from Mexico.”48

 James Oles has remarked that the way in which the title of History Mexico changed over time is an example of Noguchi’s sophisticated understanding of history itself, which is always determined by context.49 This awareness of how our own perspectives determine the way we understand the present moment was formative to the way that Noguchi interpreted the subject matter of the mural.
 Noguchi seems to have drawn on the examples of various established formal narrative models from art history, including traditional Chinese painted handscrolls.
 As in History Mexico, the narrative in such paintings proceeds from right to left through a sequence of scenes that depict the beginning, middle, and end of the tale being illustrated.
 These scenes appear to take place simultaneously within the same picture plane.
-The artist assumes that the viewer’s familiarity with the storyline will enable them to recognize these autonomous moments in the narrative as being part of a larger story that had played out over time.
+The artist assumes that viewers familiarity with the storyline will enable them to recognize these autonomous moments in the narrative as being part of a larger story that had played out over time.

 Another model Noguchi may have been considering is the example of medieval and Renaissance religious paintings.
 The way he incorporated the angles of the three walls of the stairwell landing into the mural’s composition suggests the open wings and central panel of a painted triptych.
 The triptych was used from early Christian times as both a private and public devotional object and traditionally comprised three hinged wood panels decorated with painted scenes from the Bible or other religious texts.
 When opened, the scenes depicted on the interiors of the side panels were engaged to deepen the viewer’s understanding and appreciation of the primary scene that appeared on the central panel.